Product strategy / BEhavioral Design

 Reframe the homepage from a balance view into a future-focused planning tool.
 Using T. Rowe Price's Morningstar projection engine and retirement savings gap visualization, the new experience tells users' retirement readiness story — and empowers them to alter its trajectory through actions and nudges.

-Decision architecture
+Decision Model

 Behavioral Design Experiments